Best Backtesting Software

 That way, you have the comfort to take all the time needed to build up your confidence and improve the performance of your strategy before applying it to the real world.

-7. Interactive Brokers: Best Fundamental Backtesting Software with Direct Market Access
+5. Interactive Brokers – Best Fundamental Strategy Backtesting Software

 As one of the top brokerage companies, Interactive Brokers shines with its good reputation and competitive rates.
 The company was one of the first to pioneer the discount brokerage business model, which earned it the trust of a big part of the market.